PrimeLens/django-notes/drf/DRF.md

         return Response({'wat': some_data})
 ```

+- Kick over the server (in case it has crashed) with `python manage.py runserver`
-- Test the GET from the browser which will contain a header accept text/html and django will detect that and send the browser a nicely formatted page
+- Test the GET from the browser `http://127.0.0.1:8000/apiview/hello/`
+- The GET contains a header of accept text/html and django will detect that and send the browser a nicely formatted page
 - Test the GET from insomnia or postman and the response header will state type json and a body of json will be present as above

+## POST and a serializer guard rail

-## Serializers convert text string of json to a python object and vice versa
+Serializers convert text string of json to a python object and vice versa

-create profiles_api > serializers.py
+create `profiles_api/serializers.py`

 ```
 from rest_framework import serializers